-Nik Collection, originally launched by Nik Software, is a group of plug-in software packages for Adobe Photoshop and Lightroom.
-These packages allow a range of effects to be applied quickly and easily to images.
+Nik Collection is a group of 7 plug-in software packages for Adobe Photoshop, Lightroom and DxO PhotoLab (formerly DxO Optics Pro).
+These packages include Silver Efex Pro, Analog Efex Pro, Color Efex Pro, Dfine, HDR Efex Pro, Sharpener Pro and Viveza.
+They allow a range of effects to be applied quickly and easily to images.
 As a result, the software became very popular with photographers and designers.
 Silver Efex Pro was especially popular thanks to its ability to replicate black and white darkroom effects.

 Nik Collection continued to be popular, possibly helped by the fact that in early 2016, Google made it free to download.
 However, in Spring 2017 when Google confirmed that it wouldn’t develop the software any further, the nails were made ready for Nik Collection’s coffin.

 Then in October 2017, there was a ray of sunlight.
 DxO, the developer of the widely respected optical correction software now called PhotoLab, announced that it had bought Nik Collection from Google.
 Hurrah!

 DxO’s developers have worked on Nik Collection to iron out all the bugs that had plagued the software since its period of neglect.
 And now they’ve started to make improvements.

 The Nik Collection comprises the following Adobe Photoshop and Lightroom plug-ins: